URISA Community Resilience Committee

 Dr. Hubbard is a research scientist at the Space Science and Engineering Center at the University of Wisconsin – Madison.
 His research in disaster science focuses on geospatial modeling approaches that improve decision making that leads to minimizing the impacts from those hazards.
 He helped construct a building evacuations model for the University of Iowa campus that is used during flooding events to assist their efforts in evacuating campus buildings vulnerable to flood waters.
 Dr. Hubbard has also been working in Puerto Rico since 2010 on various projects that help to build their capacity to model the impacts from hurricanes, floods, and earthquakes for preparedness, response, recovery, and mitigation actions.
 He is currently Chair of the Community Resilience Committee.

 Kevin Mickey, GISP, CTT+

-Kevin is the current President-Elect of URISA as well as the Chair of the Community Resilience Taskforce.
+Kevin is the current President of URISA as well as the former Chair of the Community Resilience Committee.
 He has nearly three decades of consulting experience for multiple federal agencies, state and local government, private sector, academic, and not-for-profit entities.
 Since 2003 his focus has been directing and supporting projects involving the creation of geospatial tools and workflows as well as conducting analysis related to natural hazard risk.
 His professional experience includes design, management and instruction of multiple courses in introductory through advanced GIS topics along with multiple courses in natural hazard risk assessment for FEMA as well as multiple state agencies.
 He is also Adjunct Associate Faculty for the School of Public and Environmental Affairs at IUPUI where he teaches courses in the application of geographic information systems tools and concepts for emergency management and public safety.